 The IDPP contributes to the overall vision of an ASEAN region that is inclusive, barrier-free, and rights-based, where persons with disabilities are leaders in the determination of their own destinies.

 - Master's Programs: Offer innovative master’s programs at the intersection of disability studies and public policy using advanced accessible cyberlearning techniques

-- Outreach and Awareness Raising: Engage in outreach activities to enhance awareness of, and advocate for, disability and public policy issues
+- Outreach and Awareness Raising: Engage in outreach activities to enhance awareness of, and advocate for, disability policy issues

 - Collaborative Research "Think Tank": Facilitate collaborative faculty-driven research on comparative and international disability policy issues related to the ASEAN region

 The IDPP was established in accordance with ASEAN Vision 2020, which states that ASEAN will:

 (1) enhance human resource development in all sectors of the economy through quality education, upgrading of skills and capabilities and training...[and]